ctrl-alt-d/blazor-dom-confetti/Readme.md

 ## What about a native blazor version

-* [./DemosAndMore/dom.confetti-blazor-native-component/blazor-blazor-confetti](./DemosAndMore/dom.confetti-blazor-native-component/blazor-blazor-confetti) is a 100% JS free native blazor component.
+A blazor native version, without javascript, wrote 100% on c# and html is available at [./DemosAndMore/dom.confetti-blazor-native-component/blazor-blazor-confetti](./DemosAndMore/dom.confetti-blazor-native-component/blazor-blazor-confetti).
+It is a 100% JS free native blazor component.
 This component is a clone of [dom-confetti](https://github.com/daniel-lundin/dom-confetti) but without javascript, just Blazor.
 Not ready for production.

 ## This repo